Inferis/Inferis.github.io/content/posts/2015-10-01-and-so-it-begins.md

 {% img fullwidth http://c.inferis.org/image/0P1n1t1G3m1L/work_2.jpg %}

-I've worked for a number of very cool companies (who treated me like one of their own).
+I've worked for a number of very cool companies (who treated me like one of their own, and I likewise acted like I was one of their own).
 The most interesting that come to mind are iPASoftware, 10to1 and last but not least iCapps. iPASoftware offered me a taste of developing your own frameworks (I built a large part of their internal RAD framework, which was pretty extensive), and the first taste of leading a team.
-10to1 offered me the chance to join them as an iOS developer, even though I had no experience at all in that field (I would not be where I am not without them, of that I am sure).
+10to1 offered me the chance to join them as an iOS developer, even though I had no experience at all in that field (I would not be where I am now without them, of that I am sure).
 The people I met there I still consider to be amongst my best friends.
 And at iCapps I could better myself as a team lead, first leading the Bolero iOS team, later in a more general role in the company (such a fruitful environment to work in, by the way).

 I learned a lot at those companies, and I am very grateful to them for their confidence in my abilities.